 How to reach:

 There are plenty of tours from Hotel Zone and book one with great reviews instead of the hotel tour.
-Any tour generally includes Valladolid city tour(actually a stop), Chichen Itza guided tour, and Il-Kil, a cenote (sinkhole).
+Any tour generally includes a Valladolid city tour(actually a stop), a Chichen Itza guided tour, and Il-Kil, a cenote (sinkhole).

 Tips:

-• Avoid large bus tours if possible.
+- Avoid large bus tours if possible.
 It will save a lot of time and too many selling tricks for tour company’s products.

-• Audio tours will be really helpful to learn history than tour guides.
+- Audio tours will be really helpful to learn history than tour guides.

 Hotel Zone

 And then there is Zona Hotelera itself with plenty to do.
-Water sports like Jet Skiing, Museums, Clubs, Restaurants, it is complete themselves.
+Water sports like Jet Skiing, Museums, Clubs, and Restaurants, it is complete themselves.

 Things to do: